cds-snc/e-briefing-app/README.md

 you will have to recompile the app with the new `trip_id` and load it onto the device again.

 There are also some challenges [loading the app onto a device](#loading-the-app-onto-a-device), which requires an Apple Developer Account, a Mac computer, Xcode, and some expertise in this area.
+(These requirements will vary for other devices of course)

 These issues and more are outlined in a TODO file in the [E-Briefing Service Repository](https://github.com/cds-snc/e-briefing-service).